aungureanu614/spotify-artists/README.md

 * Searching for an artist
 * Playing a top 10 track list for the searched artist
 * Playing a top 10 track list for 5 artists that are related to the searched artist
+* Rating the searched artist's playlist

 ##Technical

 The app is built using:

-* JavaScript
+* Node.js
 * React
 * JSX
 * CSS
+* MongoDB
+* Mongoose
 * Spotify API

 ##Development Roadmap

 Future features to be added to the app are:

-* Being able to rate the playlist of the searched artist
-* Creating a user login so that each user can personalize their lists
+* A user login page
+* Ratings for each related artist's playlist
+* Star ratings rather than 1-5 for better visual effect
-* Saving playlists
+* Being able to save playlists